tapdata/tapdata-docs/docs/prerequisites/on-prem-databases/oracle.md

 <Content1 />

-Tapdata Cloud provides support for building data pipelines using Oracle Database as both the source and target database.
+TapData Cloud provides support for building data pipelines using Oracle Database as both the source and target database.
 Oracle Database, developed and marketed by Oracle Corporation, is a versatile and comprehensive multi-model database management system.

-This article serves as a guide, outlining the steps to add an Oracle database to Tapdata Cloud, enabling seamless integration for your data pipelines.
+This article serves as a guide, outlining the steps to add an Oracle database to TapData Cloud, enabling seamless integration for your data pipelines.

 ```mdx-code-block